 The custodian holds the assets of the Fund in safekeeping.
-The custodian of the Fund is National Bank Independent Network ("NBIN"), a division of National Bank Financial Inc., pursuant to a custodial services agreement dated June 29, 2012 (the "Custodian Agreement").
+The custodian of the Fund is National Bank Independent Network ("NBIN"), a division of National Bank Financial Inc., pursuant to a Custody and Securities Services Agreement effective as of June 30, 2025 (the "Custodian Agreement").
 The custodian is independent of Palos.
+Either party may terminate the Custodian Agreement by giving the other party 30 days prior written notice.

 Where the Fund effects a short sale, the Fund may deposit assets as security with its custodian or dealer from whom the Fund borrowed the securities forming part of the short sale.
 The custodian will also act as custodian for any derivatives in which the Fund may invest - see "Policies on the Use of Derivatives" on page 10 below.